 Address Sentimental Items Once and For All.

 When possible, Cawley prefers to store off-season clothing on hangers while they are stored.
 “It saves so much time and effort,” she says.
 “And your clothes won’t wrinkle as much.”

-Her favorite space-saving hangers are Holding Hangers, which she discovered while working in Europe.
-The tension-hold feature of these hangers allows close stacking, and doesn’t leave creases or dents in pants and skirts.
+Even if you’re living in a smaller space, you can still make a seasonal closet switch out.
 Apply these principles now, and you’ll be rewarded with fewer items to store, and fewer decisions to make down the road.
 Plus, you’ll be in a much better position to wear a well fitted and great looking outfit every time you leave the house.

 C. Lee Cawley offers expert advice and hands-on organizing through her Washington DC-area business Simplify You.